aldrapay/opencart-3-payment-module/README.md

 ### Troubleshooting

-If you hosting service doesn't provide a FTP access, most probably you will have to install [the extension](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=18892) before to install the payment module.
+If you hosting service doesn't provide a FTP access, most probably you will have to install [the extension](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=18892) before installing the payment module.

 Alternatively you can just upload the _upload_ directory content to your opencart installation directory.